MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

    ![Generate block script button](./media/generate-block-script-button.png)

-5. Import the file created to your relevant firewall or DLP solution.
+5. Import the file created to your appliance.